Mohit-Balachander/kanban-flowmate/README-INTEGRATION.md

-# Kanban Board with Docker + Grafana Integration
+# Kanban FlowMate - Integration Guide

 This project combines a modern React-based Kanban board with Docker containerization and Grafana monitoring.